-Rupert Murdoch steps down as Fox and News Corp chairman
+Rupert Murdoch steps down as Fox and News Corp chairman in favour of son Lachlan

 Media mogul Rupert Murdoch says he is stepping down as chairman of Fox and News Corp, with his son Lachlan to head both companies.